-For the Spring 2018 semester, the date that refundable Federal financial aid will begin posting to student accounts is February 4.
+For the Fall 2018 semester, the date that refundable Federal financial aid will begin posting to student accounts is September 9.
 Refunds can begin to post in the next business day's nightly processes.
 Each student's situation is different based on numerous factors, therefore not every student’s financial aid will be posted at the same time.

 - For students not in a 16 week class, aid posting onto student accounts will be determined by the students’ first day of class.
 Thus, those students whose first day of class is Tuesday will see their aid post onto their student accounts a day before students whose first day of class is Wednesday.

 - Loan funds for first-year, first-time loan borrowers cannot be posted to the Student Account until 30 days after your the student's course(s) have begun.
 (This applies to loans only, not other types of aid such as Pell grants and scholarships).
 The term "first-year, first-time borrower" applies to students who have never had a student loan at Ivy Tech or any college/university, and have either earned less than 30 credit hours or are enrolled in a technical certificate (TC) or certificate of training (CT) degree.

 Here is a summary of the refund process: